Kentucky Fried Chicken Murders /// Part 2 /// 858

 I mean, I think because of the eyewitness, you would lean towards van, but

-it is possible that, hey, meet me at the KFC and we're going to go rob this place together and you have more than one vehicle.
+because of the shell casing and because of the, the different caliber of guns, it's, it is possible that, hey, meet me at the KFC and we're going to go rob this place together.

-a different type of vehicle was used.
+It's also possible that, uh, yeah, that, that a different type of vehicle was used.

+So I have three crime scenes.
 I know what two of those crime scenes are.

-That third crime scene could have been a freaking van for all I know.
+The third one, I don't know what it is.
+That third crime scene could have been a freaking van, for all I know.

-So, the Kilgore police, they set up a tip line to collect information from people who claim to have information about the robbery or murders.
+So the Kilgore Police, they set up a tip line to collect information from people who claim to have information about the robbery or murders.

 Officially, Rusk County authorities were assigned to investigate the murders since they occurred in their county.

-And then, remember, we have Kilgore Police Department officers who were charged with investigating the robbery.
+And then remember, we have Kilgore Police Department officers who were charged with investigating the robbery.
+Look, this is how shit worked back then.

+And I hate this.
 It seems so damn dumb.

 It's like, I don't get it.
+It's like, oh, the murders.

 And this is the other problem.

+At least where I live anyway, but this city resides in two different counties.
 A portion of it is in Greg County.

 A portion of it is in Rusk County.
+The abductions took place in Greg County.

+The murders took place in Rusk County.
 And here you have Kilgore Police Department responding to the abduction site and robbery at the KFC because it is city of Kilgore and that's who got the call.

-You have the murder scene where the bodies are found, where the victims were unfortunately killed in Rusk County.
+But you have the murder scene where the bodies are found, where the victims were unfortunately killed in Rusk County.

 And when that was phoned into law enforcement, that call was received by Rusk County Sheriff's Department.
+Right.

 So you have investigating agencies.